shabeer-syed/ACEs/about.md

 ## Aims: how can indicators of ACEs help?
 -----------------------------------------------------------------
-The main objective of the ACE domains and indicators is to help improve the health of vulnerable families by enhancing the methodological standard and utility of EHRs for use in [trauma-informed](https://store.samhsa.gov/product/SAMHSA-s-Concept-of-Trauma-and-Guidance-for-a-Trauma-Informed-Approach/SMA14-4884) data-driven approaches in research endeavours, public health and policy.
+The main objective of the ACE domains and indicators is to help improve the health of vulnerable families by enhancing the methodological standard and utility of EHRs for use in [trauma-informed](https://store.samhsa.gov/product/SAMHSA-s-Concept-of-Trauma-and-Guidance-for-a-Trauma-Informed-Approach/SMA14-4884) data-driven approaches in research endeavours, public health and policy relating to ACEs.

 We follow WHO's [the Minsk Declaration](https://www.euro.who.int/en/publications/policy-documents/the-minsk-declaration) and view all ACEs through a *"life-course"* and a *"trauma-informed"* lens.
 This approach acknowledges that risk is not static and depends on the interaction of multiple unmeasured promotive, protective, and risk factors throughout generations and people's lives.
 Therefore, indicators were developed to represent possible *adverse experiences* to inform policy and public health at a population level.
 Further research is needed to evaluate how ACE indicators can be used in practice.